serokell/blog-posts/untyped-lambda-calculus/article.md

 $= (\lambda a\; b. a)\;x\;y$
 $\Rightarrow x.$

-Here, double arrow $\Rightarrow$ signifies more than one step of beta-reduction.
+Here, double arrow $\Rightarrow$ signifies multiple steps of beta-reduction.

 ### Church naturals

 Since we encoded both pairs and booleans, we already can encode naturals simply as sequences of booleans, that is, as binary numbers.
 In practice, this turns out to be cumbersome, however.
-Instead, we'll define naturals similar to the Peano construction.
+Instead, we'll define naturals similar to the [Peano construction](https://wiki.haskell.org/Peano_numbers).
 Essentially, we'll be choosing an encoding for zero and then encoding other numbers as some successor function applied to zero.

 Church used the following definitions: